-Tom Brady will face many obstacles against the Chiefs
+Tom Brady will face many obstacles against Chiefs

 The most touchdown passes by a quarterback in a season after turning 40 is 25, done by Favre in 2009 and Moon in 1997.
 No other quarterbacks have thrown more than 20 touchdown passes in a season after turning 40.

-Despite some bad mojo vs the Chiefs and a spotted history of 40-year-old QBs, this is Tom Brady we’re talking about here…
+Despite some bad mojo against the Chiefs and a spotted history of 40-year-old QBs, this is Tom Brady we’re talking about here…

-Overcoming Adversity- KC Edition
+Overcoming Adversity: KC Edition

 The Chiefs may have ended Brady’s 2008 season, but he returned in 2009 and has led the Patriots to the AFC East division title each year since the injury.
 He’s appeared in three Super Bowls and won two in that time.

-Overcoming Adversity – Father Time
+Overcoming Adversity: Father Time

-The history of 40-year-old quarterbacks in the NFL doesn’t favor Brady, but Brady has shown no signs of slowing down.
-In 2016, at the age of 39, Brady posted the best TD-Int ratio in NFL history (28 TD-2 Int) and won the Super Bowl.
+The history of 40-year-old quarterbacks in the NFL doesn’t favor Brady, but he has shown no signs of slowing down.
+In 2016, at 39, Brady posted the best touchdown-to-interception ratio in NFL history (28-2) and won the Super Bowl.
 He also posted his second-best completion percentage and third-best yards per attempt.

 Adding to that, Brady’s decision making has only gotten better with age.
 His TD-Int ratio has improved every four-year increment of his career as a starter.